Clare Wood

 Cultural Accountability

-Through our partnership with the Tramulla Strong Women’s Group and the Kalumburu community we have established a cultural accountability process within our methodology.
-This process ensures that our projects are aligned with community aspirations, and that our work is culturally secure, responsive to community needs and upholds an ethic of collaboration.
+EPWA have established a cultural accountability process within our methodology and approach.
+This process ensures that our projects are community-led and aligned with community aspirations.
+Our our work is culturally secure, responsive to community needs and upholds an ethic of collaboration.

 Our Team